codepo8/developer-advocacy-handbook/working-with-your-competition.md

 The fun thing is that every company out there wants to do what you want to achieve -- make developers happy using their products.
-Therefore it is very important that you keep an eye on and in contact with the competition as much as it is important to be aware of what your own company is up to.
+Therefore it is important that you keep an eye on and in contact with the competition as much as it is important to be aware of what your own company is up to.